-A beach sand collected during the attenuated 2018 field program, analyzed for KIMs and subjected to geochemical analysis, also had elevated REE content.
-As a result of the 2023 SRC REE evaluation of the clays, the beach sand concentrates were treated and were microscopically re-examined by Dr. Malcolm McCallum and associate in laboratory facilities located in Loveland, Colorado, in an attempt to determine the source of the REE content.
+As a result of the SRC REE evaluation of the clays noted above, the 2018 beach sand concentrates were treated and microscopically re-examined by Dr. Malcolm McCallum and associate in laboratory facilities located in Loveland, Colorado, in an attempt to determine the source of the REE content.
 Dr. McCallum's evaluation of the beach sands indicates that heavy minerals such as opaque oxides (rutile, pseudorutile, ilmenite, titanium magnetite, chromite), garnet of various compositions, REE minerals (allanite, monazite), zircon, barite and hypersthene are concentrated in the less than 1mm fraction.
+In addition to elevated REE values, this beach sand also contains significantly elevated titanium oxide ("TiO2"), zirconium and barium in heavy mineral concentrates.
 A sample of these <1mm concentrates that was sent to SRC for additional geochemical analysis reconfirmed elevated REE content.
+In addition, Dr. McCallum identified a microdiamond (<0.5mm) from the same 1.8kg sample.